pbmanis/acq4-documentation/source/userGuide/devices/LaserDevice.rst

     Laser-UV:                                               ## A QSwitched laser with an external shutter and photodiode
         driver: 'Laser'
-        config:
         scope: 'Microscope'
         parentDevice: 'Microscope'
         pulseRate: 100*kHz                              ## Laser's pulse rate
         powerIndicator:                                 ## Here, a we specify a previously defined DAQGeneric device (Photodiode-UV) to
                                                         ##    use to measure the power at the output of the laser
             channel: 'Photodiode-UV', 'Photodiode'      ## photocell channel for immediate recalibration
             rate: 1.2*MHz                               ## sample rate to use when measuring power
         shutter:
             device: 'DAQ'
             channel: '/Dev1/line30'                     ## channel for triggering shutter
             type: 'do'
             delay: 10*ms                                ## how long it takes the shutter to fully open
         qSwitch:
             device: 'DAQ'
             channel: '/Dev1/line29'                     ## channel for triggering q-switch
             type: 'do'
         wavelength: 355*nm
         alignmentMode:
             qSwitch: False                              ## For alignment, shutter is open but QS is off
             shutter: True
         defaultPowerMeter: 'NewportMeter'